 The Committee is mainly responsible for making recommendations to the Board on the Company's policy and structure for all remuneration of Directors and senior management, and reviewing and approving the compensation payable to Executive Directors and senior management.
-A meeting was held during the year ended 31 December 2020, and the members had reviewed the remuneration policy and determined remuneration of Directors.
+A meeting was held during the year ended 31 December 2021, and the members had reviewed the remuneration policy and determined remuneration of Directors.

-Pursuant to Code Provision B.1.5 of the Code, details of the annual remuneration of the directors and senior management by band for the year ended 31 December 2020 are as follows:
+Pursuant to Code Provision E.1.5 of the Code, details of the annual remuneration of the directors and senior management by band for the year ended 31 December 2021 are as follows:

+Number of

-Remuneration band Number of individuals
+Remuneration band individuals

 HK\$1 to HK\$1,000,000 3

 HK\$1,000,0001 to HK\$3,000,000 1

 HK\$3,000,0001 to HK\$5,000,000 3

-Details of the remuneration of each director for the year ended 31 December 2020 are set out in note 13 to the consolidated financial statements.
+Details of the remuneration of each director for the year ended 31 December 2021 are set out in note 12 to the consolidated financial statements.